Showing posts with label Society. Show all posts

 Later we find out that citizens are divided into have and have nots and the haves, for some ulterior motives that benefit their own kind, are controlling the have nots with exogenous means.

 An unforced utopia, however, will exist on its own volition and no external manipulations will be required to keep it functioning.
-Is it a place where citizens self-govern, do not administer exogenous means, and yet, are able to have a long-lasting, stable utopia?
+Is it a place where citizens self-govern, do not rely on exogenous means, and yet, are able to have a long-lasting, stable utopia?

 What is it that makes it seem like that such utopia would be an impossible?